Utkrishtdutta/data_salary-eda/README.md

 # data_salary-eda
-Uses seaborn and ploty to drew graph from salary_eda
+Uses seaborn and ploty to drew graph from salary data.